zuxori/story/episodes/E05 A CAPULET SECRET.md

 I’m disoriented.

 “If you must know,” Tai says leisurely.
-“My uncle, the chairman of Zhu perfumes, purchased the House of Capulet last year.”
+“My uncle, the chairman of Zhu perfumes, purchased the House of Capulet several years ago.”

 Zhu?